nas5w/random-word-slugs/scripts/README_TEMPLATE.md

 # Usage

-The `random-word-slugs` package can be used without any parameters and defaults to a three-word, kebab-cased slug. **Currently, the default configuration has 25,454,007 unique slug combinations**.
+The `random-word-slugs` package can be used without any parameters and defaults to a three-word, kebab-cased slug. **Currently, the default configuration has {{uniqueCombinations}} unique slug combinations**.

 ```javascript
 import { generateSlug } from "random-word-slugs";